11-2-3: USE REGULATIONS:

 B. General Regulations: Notwithstanding any specific regulations that may be enumerated for each district, the following general regulations, where applicable, shall apply:

-6. Cornices, eaves, canopies, sunshades, gutters, chimneys, flues, belt courses, leaders, sills, pilasters, lintels, steps and other similar architectural features and appurtenances shall not encroach into a required setback more than one-third (1/3) of the distance of the required setback.
-Appurtenances such as those referenced above may also encroach up to one-third (1/3) into an existing nonconforming setback, provided that in no case shall any appurtenance be less than three feet (3') from an adjacent property line.
-It shall be the responsibility of the property owner to ensure that no snow or stormwater is allowed to fall or flow onto adjacent property as a result of any construction allowed by this section.
+6. Cornices, eaves, canopies, sunshades, gutters, chimneys, flues, belt courses, leaders, sills, pilasters, lintels, steps and other similar architectural features and appurtenances must not encroach into a required setback more than one-third (1/3) of the distance of the required setback.
+Appurtenances such as those referenced above may also encroach up to one-third (1/3) into an existing nonconforming setback, provided that in no case will any appurtenance be less than three feet (3') from an adjacent property line.
+It is the responsibility of the property owner to ensure that no snow or stormwater is allowed to fall or flow onto adjacent property as a result of any construction allowed by this section.
 No architectural features or appurtenance may encroach upon public right of way without the proper encroachment permit from the city of Whitefish.

 7. Bay windows and associated eaves may encroach into a required setback not more than one-third (1/3) of the distance of the required setback, provided the following standards are met:

-8. Cantilevers (a.k.a. "bump outs") or other architectural elements intended to provide visual interest and architectural variety may encroach into a required setback not more than one- third (1/3) of the distance of the required setback, provided the following standards are met:
+8. Cantilevers (a.k.a. "bump outs") or other architectural elements intended to provide visual interest and architectural variety may encroach into a required setback not more than one-third (1/3) of the distance of the required setback, provided the following standards are met:

 c.
 Two (2) encroaching cantilevers on the same building wall must be separated by no less than fifty percent (50%) of the maximum width of the widest cantilever.

 d.
-Multilevel and multi-story cantilevers are not allowed.
-(Ord.
-07-33, 10-15-2007)
+Multilevel and multi-story cantilevers are not allowed

 11. Occupied recreational vehicles intended to be used for overnight camping or lodging and preparation of meals may only be parked: